muobaidat/Network-Firewall/README.md

 Anything not specifically enumerated above.

 Note that this program will be running locally, so **all IP addresses used must be in the 127 network.**

-## Submission
-### Defense

-Submit one defense program, named firewalldefend_###.r2py, where ### is your assigned 3-digit student code.

-Be sure that you have modified the defense program to include your 3-digit student code as part of the firewall logfile that is created.

-### Attack

-You may select up to 5 defense programs to attack.
-Submit one attack program for a defense.

-Name your submitted attack programs "Firewall_DDD_Attack_###.r2py", where DDD is the number code in the defense program being attacked, and ### is your unique student code.